Pre-Cooked Lamb BIR Recipe:

-This recipe details how to pre-cook a batch of lamb leg or shoulder to be used subsequently in curries.
-It produces about five portions as well as a superb lamb stock.
-If cooked and stored properly, the lamb remains tender.
+This recipe details how to pre-cook a batch of lamb leg or shoulder, or beef to be used subsequently in curries.
+It produces about five portions as well as a superb stock.
+If cooked and stored properly, the meat remains tender.

-The recipe can be simply scaled up (or down) as desired, and you can substitute lamb with beef, mutton, or even goat.
+The recipe can be simply scaled up (or down) as desired, and you can also use it to cook goat.

-- 1Kg Lamb Leg or Shoulder (boneless weight, chopped in 3-4cm pieces) and any bones going spare
+- 1Kg Lamb or Beef (boneless weight, chopped in 3-4cm pieces) and any bones going spare

 - 125-150ml Oil (Vegetable/Sunflower, etc.)